pla10/Shelfino_ROS2/projects/README.md

 In any case, for the delivery you will have to provide an archive containing the code.
 Obviously no pre-compiled files nor executable will be taken into consideration.

 You should send the archive and the pdf to me as an email and wait for my ACK on the reception of the email.
 Also, in the email you should state the group components, and a name for the group (if you have chosen one).

+# Other Useful Info

+Since many of you have asked, we are going to provide a computer in the robotics laboratory at DISI.
+Please, to use it coordinate with me for the creation of your account.
+After this step, you'll be able to book timeslots to work on the projects, through a portal that I'll set up.

+The exams of January and (likely) February are going to be simulation-based, i.e., the mark will be given on how your code will work with the simulation.
+The exams during the summer exam session will be also graded on how the code works on the real robots, until further notice.

 # TODOs on my end